 |Guarantor Requirement||Guarantor required|

 State Bank of Mysore (SBM), one of India’s oldest and most iconic banks, prides itself at being a preferred car loan provider for the purchase of Cars, Jeeps, Multi Utility Vehicles (MUV) and other Sports Utility Vehicles (SUV).
-Aside from brand new cars, SBM also offers loans for used cars (not more than 5 years old) and presents a comfortable interest rate and tenure of repayment.
+Aside from brand new cars, SBM also offers loans for used cars (not more than 5 years old) and presents a comfortable car loan interest rate and tenure of repayment.
 These factors, alongside SBM’s long standing aura as a banking behemoth make it an irresistible option for new car buyers.

 State Bank of Mysore offers car loans for both new cars and pre-owned cars.
 The services of SBM as a lender are much appreciated for the abundance of perks bestowed upon the borrower.
 A very competitive rate of interest, a maximum of 84 EMIs (7 years) repayment tenure, no pre-closure/ pre-payment penalty on all car loans, FREE accident insurance cover (death risk only) and a simple and quick document processing stage makes car loans from SBM a joy to be subscribed to.